-Hurricane Harvey hit Texas and Louisiana in August devastating the region.
+Hurricane Harvey hit Texas and Louisiana last August devastating the region.
 The storm dropped feet of rain, causing widespread flooding.
-Authorities estimate that 70 people died in the storm, and billions of dollars in property damage has been incurred.
-In the face of tremendous amounts of need, Redbirds are stepping up and helping with the relief effort.
+Authorities reportedly estimated more than 80 people died from the storm, which caused billions of dollars in property damage.
+In the face of tremendous amounts of need, Redbirds stepped up and helped with the relief effort.

-A couple of days after arrival, she learned that Harvey would hit the area..
+A couple of days after her arrival, she learned that Harvey would hit the area.
 Earl had taken several disaster relief courses through AmeriCorps and thought she could help, so she signed up for a volunteer shift with the Red Cross.

 These volunteers needed training and direction, and some of those volunteers were brought in to help intake even more volunteers.
 As a result, Earl found herself working 14-hour days, helping run those crucial operations and giving people the training they needed to be more effective in the field.

 After six days of grueling work, Earl was able to take a day off September 1.
 She went back and worked the following weekend for the Red Cross.
-At this point, the Red Cross is able to bring in volunteers with years of experience, and that a stronger infrastructure is in place to help with volunteer management.
-Now Earl is focusing her skills toward some of the relief efforts being put forward by Change Happens.
-However, she said she is prepared to go back to work for the Red Cross if called.
+At that point, the Red Cross was able to bring in volunteers with years of experience, and that a stronger infrastructure was in place to help with volunteer management.
+Earl returned to focusing her skills toward the relief efforts being put forward by Change Happens.

 “I essentially watched my whole home be destroyed,” she said.
 “My family, my friends, my whole community were there, and it was really hard to watch that happen and not be there to help.
 You feel helpless watching your home completely under water.”